tedk13/pui-website/content/docs/components/buttons.md

 {{% anchor name="secondary" %}}

-The secondary button was build primarily for usage with icons alone with a fancier hover.
+The secondary button was built primarily for usage with icons alone with a fancier hover.
 It can also be used with text.

 {{< code-demo >}}
 <button class="button button--secondary"><i class="pi-download"></i></button>